Robbery Charges are Very Serious. Don’t Trust Your Case to Just Anyone.

 The Bronx currently divides robbery into three major categories: First Degree, Second Degree, and Third Degree.

 Robbery in the First Degree is a class B violent felony in the Bronx.
-Class B violent felonies are the most serious form of felonies and carry a 25 year maximum prison term upon conviction and a five year mandatory minimum for someone with no criminal record.
-Robbery in the First Degree charges require an experienced criminal defense attorney like Jason A. Steinberger.
+Class B violent felonies are the most serious form of felonies and carry a 25-year maximum prison term upon conviction and a five-year mandatory minimum for someone with no criminal record.
+Robbery in the First Degree charges requires an experienced robbery defense lawyer like Jason A. Steinberger.

 Loosely and generally, robbery in the Bronx is the use of force to illegally obtain someone else’s property.
 Depending on how much force is used (or threatened) and what is used to do the forcing, the robbery is more or less serious.